BKrowchuk/Latex-App/deployment.md

 # Deployment Guide

-This guide explains how to deploy your Vue.js LaTeX app to GitHub Pages using the `gh-pages` branch.
+This guide explains how to deploy your Vue.js LaTeX app to GitHub Pages using the `gh-pages` branch with a pull request workflow.

 ## Prerequisites